DReGuerra/morpholoPy/README.md

 ---
 <b>Description:</b> \
-This repository contains a python implementation of image analysis algorithms to examine nanostructure on material surfaces.
-The scripts take in image files (.png), conduct the analyses and output summary figures.
+This repository contains a python implementation of image analysis algorithms for feature analysis of nanostructured material surfaces.
+The scripts take in image files (.png and .tif), conduct the periodic feature analyses and output a figure summarizing the results.

 ---
 ## Core Contents